devenpatel2/Hortus/index.md

 # Introduction

-This is documentation for **Hortus** : *an intelligent horticulturist* Below is an overview of the architecture of the system.
+This is documentation for **Hortus** : *an intelligent horticulturist*.
+Below is an overview of the architecture of the system.

 ![alt text](/images/architecture-v1.png "Overview")